cviddenKwantum/oea-digital-learning-insights/Digital_Equity_of_Access/readme.md

 ## Data Sources

 This package combines multiple data sources which were identified through evaluating the characteristics of digital equity:
-* <strong>School Information System (SIS)</strong>: School, grade level, and demographics
+* <strong>School Information System (SIS)</strong>: School, grade level, class roster, and demographics
-* <strong>Access/Connectivity data</strong>: Upload/Download speed, latency, request processing time, etc.
+* <strong>Access/Connectivity data</strong>: Upload and download speed, latency, request processing time, internet provided
-* <strong>Barriers to students</strong>: Financial status, connectivity behavior, and lack of digital access
 * <strong>Device Assignment data</strong>: Device information, student assignment

 This package can use several [OEA Modules](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules) to help ingest data sources that are typically used to understand patterns of digital inequity (see below for list of relevant OEA modules).